rfo909/CFT/doc/Doc.md

 Note that backslash is NOT an escape character in CFT, so just use it like any other character.

+## External / Internal forcing ...

+The default behaviour when entering a command, is trying to execute a command as an internal function, and if that fails, trying to run it as an external command.
+This means that if there is a bug in a CFT function, often it will produce an error message from the external shell (PowerShell or Bash).

+To solve this, commands can be prefixed with the following:

+<SPACE>...   # force running as internal command only
+<TAB>...     # force as external command only

+The latter is useful when we have internal commands with same name as external programs, for example if we wish to run "ls" in Bash (or PowerShell).

+Alternatively we can run the "shell" command, which starts PowerShell or Bash, and then do whatever we want, followed by "exit" to return to CFT.

 # Prompt colors